If your struggling with BodyMind Articles issues, please take our survey to see the severity

 We are a blend of all of them at some level, but typically one or two of them may pre-dominate and reveal key aspects of our primary bodily, emotional and mental personality defence or posture towards life.
 The 5 character types are described in more detail further on in this section of the website.

 Reich also postulated a theory of energy being a primary component of all matter and space, a concept he called the orgone energy.
 This energy was for living organisms in effect a “life force” which was electro-magnetic in nature, could be measured, sensed and worked with in therapy.

 From this place, Reich then established a theory of segmental armouring where seven segments of the body exist where armouring or muscular tensions develop or takes place, and where the segmental contractions are at right angles to the flow of “life force” or orgone energy in the body.

 In fact Reichs concept of 7 segments also has a correlating overlay of the 7 chakra system of eastern Philosophy, and in many ways has a premise that is basically the same as proposed by eastern philosophy but in a western manner that attempts to be more quantitative and deductive.

 Refer to the article on Reich’s Semental Armouring Theory.

 Resistance in the body and psyche was the key to Reich’s work.
-Resistance in an energy sense, is hiding, contraction, deflection, pain, or going against the flow.
+Resistance in an energy sense, is hiding, contraction, deflection, pain and sadness, or going against the flow.

 Resistance also relates to consistent repression of memories of early experiences into the subconscious mind which Reich proposed was the body itself.
 In effect he supported the idea of cellular memory and cellular consciousness but put in other terms.